 What score does my child realistically need to get an interview?

 It depends on the specific medical schools on their list.
-As a general guide, a combined score of around 2,640 or above — roughly 660 per cognitive subtest — puts a candidate in a competitive position at most UK medical schools.
-For the most selective institutions, scores above 2,700 are increasingly common among those who receive interview offers.
+As a general guide, a combined cognitive score of around 1,980 or above — roughly 660 per subtest — puts a candidate in a competitive position at most UK medical schools.
+For the most selective institutions, scores above 2,100 (around 700 per subtest) are increasingly common among those who receive interview offers.
+Remember: the maximum combined cognitive score is now 2,700.
 Your child's tutor can help benchmark targets against their specific school choices.

 Can my child retake the UCAT if they are unhappy with their score?

 No. Students are permitted only one sitting per application cycle.
-If your child is applying in 2025, they have one attempt during the 2025 test window.
+If your child is applying in 2026, they have one attempt during the 2026 test window (13 July – 24 September 2026).
 This is one of the strongest arguments for investing in proper preparation before that single sitting, rather than hoping to improve through a retake.

 How is working with a UCAT tutor different from using a question bank alone?